Starting a Coworking Space Isn’t Always About Profit

 Inactivity is the biggest challenge to operating a coworking space.
 There’s overhead because you’re renting the space.
 So if, as the owner, you aren’t generating enough usage, it may not sustain itself.

 Different times of year can bring different patrons, so you want to be around for at least the first year to see how well you do during each season.
 In 2016, Deskmag conducted a Global Coworking Survey and found that the average gestation period for a coworking space in the U.S. lasts 8.5 months.
 So anyone looking to start one needs to be patient.
 It should also be noted that two out of three coworking spaces start to promote themselves at least a few months before they open.
+And one out of four of them doesn’t turn a profit, according to the same survey.

 Is Starting a Coworking Space Worth It?